 An examination is recommended especially if you have symptoms.

 Nurses and doctors at the clinic are experts at genital examinations and at making the experience as comfortable as possible for you.
-But if you are too embarassed or shy to have an examination you can provide self-taken samples for Chlamydia and Gonorrhoea testing.
+But if you are too embarrassed or shy to have an examination you can provide self-taken samples for chlamydia and gonorrhoea testing.

 Routinely, swabs are taken from the vagina to detect infection.
 Sometimes it may be recommended to take swabs from your throat or anus depending on your history and symptoms.
 Using our microscopes we are sometimes able to see thrush, bacterial vaginosis, trichomonas and gonorrhoea on the day of attendance.
 We also send samples away to the laboratory for further testing.